NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/E-ARK/data-metadata-architecture/index.md

 ### Ramifications
 With this context it becomes clear that how we define package scope has wide-ranging concequences.
-It is essential that our three environments needs to stay in sync somehow, and operate with similar concepts.
+It is essential that our three environments needs to stay in sync, and operate with similar concepts and sizes.
 We do not want to end up in a situation where we have paralell, and possibly opposing, "truths" in different systems.

-The next text discusses intellectual entities and the representation level, attempting to define clear definitions of responsibilities for practical implementation.
+The next text discusses intellectual entities and the representation level, attempting to define clear definitions for practical use in SIP creation.